Don Shave's Ancestral Family Tree

 Birth1500Robert Cullen was born in 1500.

-Deathafter 1521He died after 1521 at This global place was used as neither death nor birth locations are knownG in A conceptual continent surrounding the Region of OceaniaG+.
+Deathafter 1521He died after 1521 at This global place was used as neither death nor birth locations are knownG in A Conceptual Continent that surrounds the Region of OceaniaG+.
 The cause of his death (at the age of 21) in the year of 1521 is not known-surviving in 1521 was difficult-as neither death or birth location are known, used the conceptual continent

 Person SourceRobert Cullen had person sources.1